DavAug/chi/docs/source/getting_started/quick_overview.rst

         \mathop{\text{arg}\,\text{max}}_{\psi, \sigma}
         \log p(\mathcal{D} | \psi , \sigma).

-In chi the maximum likelihood estimates of the model parameters can be found using any of the standard Python optimisation libraries such as scipy.optimize.
+In Chi the maximum likelihood estimates of the model parameters can be found using any of the standard Python optimisation libraries such as scipy.optimize.
 We will use Pints_ and its implementation of the Covariance Matrix Adaption-Evolution Strategy (CMA-ES) optimisation algorithm,